Yorkshire in drought with low water levels in reservoirs after dry spring

 Met Office statistics show that West Yorkshire, North Yorkshire, East Yorkshire and South Yorkshire saw just 40%, 43%, 40% and 41% of the average rainfall for March, April and May.

-Yorkshire Water warned that water restrictions are possible this summer unless the county sees “significant rainfall” in the coming months.
+The Environment Agency said this has helped to stabilise the situation and improve reservoir levels but not enough to avoid drought.

-Dave Kaye, director of water at the utility, said: “We’ve seen water demand decrease in recent weeks thanks to the welcome rainfall and the efforts of our customers to save water.
+Yorkshire Water said its reservoir stocks dropped 0.51% over the last week to 62.3%, which is still significantly below the average of 85.5% for this time of year.

-“We had one of the driest springs on record, which has impacted our reservoir levels, meaning they are much lower than normal for this time of year.
+Dave Kaye, director of water at Yorkshire Water, said: “We’ve seen water demand decrease in recent weeks thanks to the welcome rainfall and the efforts of our customers to save water.

 “Without significant rainfall in the coming months, temporary usage restrictions are a possibility.”